 After remission, many regimens involve a phase of intensification with the same drugs used for induction or with other drugs.
 High-dose cytarabine regimens may lengthen remission duration, particularly when given for consolidation in patients < 60 yr.
 CNS prophylaxis usually is not given to adult patients because with better systemic disease control, CNS leukemia is a less frequent complication.
 In AML patients who have completed consolidation, maintenance therapy has no demonstrated role.

 Patients who have not responded to treatment and younger patients who are in remission but who are at high risk of relapse (generally identified by high-risk molecular or chromosomal abnormalities) may be given high-dose chemotherapy and stem cell transplantation.
 Extramedullary sites are infrequently involved in isolated relapse.
 When relapse occurs, additional chemotherapy for patients unable to undergo stem cell transplantation is less effective and often poorly tolerated.
 Another course of chemotherapy is most effective in younger patients and in patients whose initial remission lasted > 1 yr.

 AML is the most common acute leukemia in adults.

 There are a number of subtypes, typically involving very immature myeloid cells.

-Chromosomal abnormalities are common and have implications for prognosis and treatment.
+Chromosomal and molecular genetic abnormalities are common and have implications for prognosis and treatment.